 Reached on Friday, Chandany would only say that she did not know anything.

-Gordon also supplied a photograph, which he said was posted online by Arun’s wife on December 31, showing Arun with Bun Hieng in the general’s office.
+Gordon also supplied a photograph, which he said was posted online by Arun’s wife on December 31, showing Arun with Bun Heang in the general’s office.

 According to meeting minutes from December provided to VOD by Gordon, the committee ruled to temporarily remove Sovann Komar’s new management team until disputes were resolved.
 In response, Gordon sent a letter to Prime Minister Hun Sen this month asking for his intervention.

 On Friday, Gordon said the ministry’s committee had now been dissolved, and he expected Sovann Komar would sign a new agreement with the Social Affairs Ministry on Monday following a “very productive” meeting there on Thursday.